 Florida Southern College’s Department of Communication encourages the mastery of dynamic communication methods and practical theories that are applicable to real life experiences.

-Top Reasons to Choose FSC for Interpersonal and Organizational Communication
+WHY CHOOSE FSC FOR Interpersonal and Organizational Communication

 Our esteemed faculty are members of professional organizations and draw from their extensive research in communication.

-FSC faculty work one-on-one with their students outside of the classroom, advising them through their college experience, as well as mentoring them through the process of selecting a professional internship, Junior Journey, and other career related activities.
+Communication is an important tool utilized in all areas of life.
+This versatile degree will improve speaking and writing skills, providing the ideal preparation for careers that involve human relations related to Interpersonal & Organizational Communication.
+FSC faculty work one-on-one with their students outside of the classroom, advising them through their college experience, as well as mentoring them in other career related activities.

 Departmental Clubs & Organizations